-Complaints Policy8
+Complaints Policy

 This Complaints Policy covers complaints against accredited programs or programs in candidacy for accreditation, complaints against staff, complaints against peer reviewers, and complaints against Commission members.
-Filing a complaint will not influence a program's accreditation decision (if one is pending) or its accreditation/candidacy status.
-The complaint policy should be used primarily to address concerns about the professional conduct of commissioners, staff, and peer reviewers and implementation of Accreditation Eligibility Requirements, standards, policies and procedures.
-Complaints must fall within the purview of the NAEYC Accreditation of Early Childhood Higher Education Programs System - including
+Filing a complaint will not influence a program's accreditation decision (if one is

-8 A program seeking to overturn an adverse accreditation decision should use the accreditation system's appeals process rather than the complaints process.
+&lt;sup>8 A program seeking to overturn an adverse accreditation decision should use the accreditation system's appeals process rather than the complaints process.
 A program that disagrees with the preliminary findings of its Peer Review Report from a recent site visit should address those concerns in its Written Response to the Peer Review Report rather than using the complaints process.
 If a program is unsure whether to address concerns through its Written Response to the Peer Review Report, the complaints process, the appeals process, or the feedback survey submitted after a site visit, please contact staff.